2000–01 Washington Wizards season

 The 2000–01 Washington Wizards season was the 40th season for the Washington Wizards in the National Basketball Association, and their 28th season in Washington, D.C.
-The city of Washington, D.C. hosted the 2001 NBA All-Star Game at the MCI Center this season.
+The city of Washington, D.C. hosted the NBA All-Star weekend at the MCI Center this season, which featured the 2001 NBA All-Star Game.
 During the off-season, the Wizards acquired Felipe López and Cherokee Parks from the Vancouver Grizzlies, acquired Popeye Jones from the Denver Nuggets, and hired Leonard Hamilton as their new head coach; Parks was later on traded to the Los Angeles Clippers in exchange for Tyrone Nesby early into the regular season.

-The Wizards continued to struggle posting a nine-game losing streak between November and December.
-The team lost nine straight games again in January leading to an awful 7–34 start to the regular season, and later holding a 12–37 record at the All-Star break, as Mitch Richmond only played just 37 games due to knee injuries.
+Under Leonard Hamilton, the Wizards continued to struggle posting a nine-game losing streak between November and December.
+The team posted another nine-game losing streak in January leading to an awful 7–34 start to the regular season, and later holding a 12–37 record at the All-Star break, as Mitch Richmond only played just 37 games due to knee injuries.
 At mid-season, Juwan Howard, who grew disgruntled with all the team failures, was traded along with second-year center Calvin Booth to the Dallas Mavericks in exchange for Christian Laettner, Hubert Davis, Loy Vaught and rookies; shooting guard Courtney Alexander and power forward Etan Thomas, who was out for the entire regular season due to a toe injury he sustained with the Mavericks, while Lopez was released to free agency, and later on signed with the Minnesota Timberwolves.

 After the trade deadline, Rod Strickland, who was also disgruntled playing for the Wizards, was also released and later on re-signed with his former team, the Portland Trail Blazers.
-The Wizards lost nine of their final ten games of the season, finishing in last place in the Atlantic Division with a dreadful 19–63 record, their worst to that point over a full 82-game season, although subsequently equalled by the 2008–09 Wizards.
+The Wizards lost nine of their final ten games of the season, and finished in last place in the Atlantic Division with a dreadful 19–63 record; it was their worst record to that point over a full 82-game season, until it was surpassed by the 2023–24 Wizards, who would finish with a franchise-worst 15–67 record.